endo4x/PSUSourceCode/README.md

 # PSUSourceCode
 This is the source code for Perths Obfuscator (https://psu.dev/)

+# Please Read!

+I do not know why there is so little on this, I think they may have only recorded the stats for a little amount of time.
+But I shall not leak any more if I get any more, that is now up to the users behind it (BMCQ, Melanchony and so on.)
+The scripts there are not complete and there are only >800 of them, the dashboard should be complete and same with the Rebirth.
+Thanks for viewing my Repository!

 # A message to Perth;

 If you want me to remove this please contact me privately.
 Thanks!